IIS - Disable unsecure SSL versions

 - Enter for this new key the name of the protocol that you're going to disable, e.g. SSL 3.0

 - Right-click on the new key and again pick New -> Key

 - Enter Server as the neme for this key

 - Right-click on the new Server key and select New -> DWORD

 - Enter for this DWORD as Value: Enabled.

 - Dubbelclick on the new DWORD and check for the Value Data being 0 and click on Ok.

 - The protocol has now been disabled in the regestry settings, the server has to be rebooted now to make the modification active.

-To check whether a website allows SSL2 or SSL v3, you can issue the SSLCheck.
+To check whether a website allows older protocols, you can do a SSLCheck.